“Credit is like a looking-glass, which when once sullied by a breath may be wiped clear again, but if once cracked can never be repaired.”

 - Flagging capabilities on every user profile, property listing, and message thread

 These safety procedures focused on making more information available to hosts who are considering a possible guest.
 The risk to Airbnb hosts illustrates the need for insurance against damage caused by guests.
-The cost of that insurance could be included in the charges to a guest, rather than making it an option for the host to buy insurance at his own expense.
+The cost of that insurance is included in the charges to a guest, rather than requiring the host to buy insurance at his own expense.

 For those skeptical of the ability of proprietary services like Airbnb to protect their customers from each other, consider the following questions.